standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Ah, we are not small enough, not small enough,” said Miss Lydia.

-{124}“The best goods are done up in a certain way,” said Mr. Fletcher, smiling.
+“The best goods are done up in a certain way,” said Mr. Fletcher, smiling.

 “It is my great regret that Jane Austen died so